-Time tracking policies help organizations enforce consistent time tracking practices across subsidiaries.
-Theyβre especially useful for meeting legal requirements, avoiding tracking errors, and aligning with internal processes.
+Time tracking policies help organizations enforce consistent time tracking practices across their teams.
+Theyβre especially useful for meeting legal requirements, preventing tracking errors, and aligning with internal processes.

 Time tracking policies control when and how time can be tracked, including rules for working days, holidays, and maximum daily hours.